 Do I Need A Business License?

-- Keeping, conducting, or maintaining a rental dwelling, a mobile home rental dwelling, or a mobile home park
+- If you are keeping, conducting, or maintaining a mobile home park

-- Distributing tangible personal property at a retail or wholesale
+- If you are engaged in distributing tangible personal property at a retail or wholesale

 What Happens After I Turn in the application?

 After we receive your application it will be reviewed for completion and accuracy.
 Next, we determine if any additional licenses and/or inspections are required.
 Your application will then either be approved, or sent to the right departments for additional review.
 You will be contacted if an inspection needs to be scheduled or if more information is needed.